code-dot-org/aiproxy/README.md

 ## Local Development

-All of our server code is written using [Flask](https://flask.palletsprojects.com/en/2.3.x/).

-The Flask web service exists within `/src`.
-The `__init__.py` is the entry point for the app.
-The other files provide the routes.

-Other related Python code that implement features are within `/lib`.
+* Install docker
+  * If you are on WSL, installing docker on the linux system wouldn't work as linux itself is running in a container.
+Install docker desktop instead following these instructions: https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers

-To build the app, use `docker compose build`.
+* To build the app, use `docker compose build`.
 You will need to rebuild when you change the source.

-To run the app locally, use `docker compose up` from the repo root.
+* To run the app locally, use `docker compose up` from the repo root.

-This will run a webserver accessible at <http://localhost:5000>.

 **Note**: You need to provide the API keys in the `config.txt` file before the service runs.
 See the above "Configuration" section.

+This will run a webserver accessible at <http://localhost>.

+* To validate if the local environment is running successfully, run `bin/assessment-test.rb` It should print the response for a test assessment.

 ### Rubric Tester
 To run the rubric tester locally: